Why was the Power and Control Wheel created?

-Why did you call it the Power and Control Wheel?
+Why is it called the Power and Control Wheel?

 Battering is one form of domestic or intimate partner violence.
 It is characterized by the pattern of actions that an individual uses to intentionally control or dominate his intimate partner.
 That is why the words “power and control” are in the center of the wheel.
 A batterer systematically uses threats, intimidation, and coercion to instill fear in his partner.
 These behaviors are the spokes of the wheel.
 Physical and sexual violence holds it all together—this violence is the rim of the wheel.

-Why isn’t the Power and Control Wheel gender neutral?
+Why are the original Power and Control Wheel and Equality Wheel gender specific?

 When women use violence in an intimate relationship, the context of that violence tends to differ from men.
 First, men’s use of violence against women is learned and reinforced through many social, cultural and institutional avenues, while women’s use of violence does not have the same kind of societal support.
 Secondly, many women who do use violence against their male partners are being battered.
 Their violence is primarily used to respond to and resist the controlling violence being used against them.
 On the societal level, women’s violence against men has a trivial effect on men compared to the devastating effect of men’s violence against women.